 - When using Web Services, remember that anyone with access to the port that the Web Services is running on can send service requests to Cerberus FTP Server.
 This can represent a serious security risk.
 Make sure you set a strong Remote access password.

 - HTTP, the backbone of Cerberus FTP Server’s Web Services, transmits information as unencrypted text.
 Anything you send over HTTP has the potential to be intercepted and read.
 Cerberus also has the option of using SSL/TLS support for Web Services over HTTPS.
-Using HTTPS instead of HTTP significantly increased the security of any data transmitted.
+Using HTTPS instead of HTTP significantly increases the security of any data transmitted.

 Cerberus FTP Server uses the gSOAP toolkit to implement Web Services.
 You can find out more about gSOAP at the gSOAP home page.